newenclave/mico/README.md

     fun( )
 ```
 #### mut keyword
 All objects are also constats.
 It can be changed by keyword `mut`.
+It makes sense for arrays and tables.
 ```swift
     let a = [1,2,3,4]
     a[0] = 1000